Atreyu: Musical style and influences

 Atreyu has been described as metalcore, alternative metal, post-hardcore, and hard rock.
 According to Adrien Begrand of PopMatters, "Atreyu is too goth to be emo, too metal to be punk, and too brazenly emotional to be metal".
 According to Begrand, Atreyu's music often features elements of heavy metal, psychedelic rock, gothic rock, hardcore punk, thrash metal, blues rock, emo, hard rock, screamo and melodic death metal.

 In an interview, guitarist Dan Jacobs stated he is a really big '80s rock fan.
 He then went on to quote "I love all that stuff and I think that is one generation where music was done right and I try to apply that as much as possible to our music".
 He also went on to discuss Atreyu's influence from the Gothenburg metal scene.
 A few bands he mentioned that the band loves are: Arch Enemy, In Flames, Soilwork, and all those type of bands.
 In an interview with Metal Underground, bassist Porter McKnight spoke of his influences:

 I'm a huge fan of Johnny Cash and all that kind of music.
 All the way through to like Bleeding Through and stuff, well I wouldn't say they're an influence I guess because they're kind of new.
 I would say that most people or bands now have kind of stemmed out from Green Day and I can say that if it weren't for them, love 'em or hate 'em, a lot of these bands now wouldn't be existing.
 So I wouldn't say it was mostly musical influence but it got me off my ass and made me want to write ya know?

+Other influences they have cited including Grade, Refused, Cradle of Filth, Warzone, Poison the Well, God Forbid, the Vandals, Bad Religion, Hot Water Music, Jimmy Eat World, AFI, Saves the Day, the Haunted, Arch Enemy, the Joykiller, the Adicts, Underoath, Darkest Hour, Slayer, Sick of It All, Pantera, Braid, NOFX, Rancid, Sonata Arctica, Queen, Van Halen, Warrant, Def Leppard, Whitesnake, Aerosmith, Mötley Crüe, Rocket From the Crypt, Deftones, Metallica, Judas Priest, the Four Seasons, Revolution, emo, Far, Alice in Chains, Soundgarden, Failure, MC5, the Stooges, Black Flag, Queens of the Stone Age, Nine Inch Nails, White Zombie, David Bowie, Will Haven, Sepultura, Hatebreed, Mogwai, the Smiths, Outkast, the Police, Elvis Costello, Alkaline Trio, Ink & Dagger, Cave In, Hatebreed, Iron Maiden and glam metal.